mauriciojorta/JavaChatRoom/README.md

   A simple offline local chat room simulator made on Java.

-  The app starts with a window to create the user chat windows.
+  The app starts with a window to create the users chat windows.
 Then, messages can be sent by each each window and they will be displayed to all the users.

 ##Screenshots